 Copper is building to a deficit with a growing gap between demand and supply over the next few years.
 CRU Company, the London based commodity research house projects a 270,000 ton deficit by 2023.
 CRU Group sees copper deficit -Bloomberg

 China’s demand for Agriculture could drive the next major cycle in commodities as their consumer economy is poised for multi-year growth.
-China’s demand for food to launch commodity super cycle – Wells Fargo
+Demand for food to launch commodity super-cycle

 Record short positions in Grains is a strong contrary indicator for agriculture just as it was for Oil near the bottom when short interest peaked in December 2018.
 Bloomberg reported in their May Commodity Outlook that combined managed money short positions are at a record high (since their data began) in the Bloomberg Grains Index.
 Bloomberg Commodity Outlook – May – 2019